brentjayingram/brentrunsmarathonsv2/src/pages/posts/my-comrades-marathon-race-day-story.md

 After that, Team World Vision's tradition is to go to McDonald's.

 Nothing was as fulfilling as that burger and fries that night.
 It was the bow on top of a pretty painful and perfect day.

+(My team as of today are really close to getting 300 kids sponsored!
+If you would like to sponsor a child click [here!](https://www.teamworldvision.org/participant/brentingram))